sergimonserrat/Metropolis-optimisation/README.md

 - `Maps`: folder containing .png files with the solution maps of seeds 0-99.
 They are stored with the naming convention `Map_seed[seed_number]_iter[number_of_iterations]_exp.pkl`.
 - `Graph.png`: plot showing how the provinces are connected
 - `Hamming.py`: auxiliary code that computes the Hamming distance between solutions.
+- `Hamming_100_seeds.png`: histogram of all the Hamming distances between pairs of solutions with seeds 0-99.
+- `sol_landscape_100_seeds.png`: 3D MDS used to visualise whether solutions were clustered or not.

 ## Code description
 `Projecte_geopandas_v3.py`: